jhausserlab/HiFiAlignmentTool/README.md

 ```
 python3 main.py ./czi ./stitched --reference DAPI --resolution 0.325 --finalimage -y --downscale --factor 0.5
 ```

+NB: The small set of image is taken froma region where the stitching from czi was poorly done, thus there are shifts in the image.
+I'll try to find another image set which doesn't have the stitching zone.
+In the meantime, this is just to help you run and understand how the code works.
 ## What does the code do

 **STITCHING**